Health

 When it comes to protein, how much is too much?

 As with most things in life, too much of a good thing isn’t necessarily a good thing.
-While overdoing protein consumption isn’t a concern for most, it’s helpful to know where to draw the line.
-After all, eating an usual amount of protein (particularly without a balance of fiber) can lead to a higher risk of health concerns, like kidney stones.
+While overdoing protein consumption isn’t a concern for most, knowing where to draw the line is helpful.
+After all, eating a high amount of protein (particularly without a balance of fiber) can lead to a higher risk of health concerns, like kidney stones.

-But for the average person—someone who isn’t an elite athlete or involved in body building competitions—does that line exist?
+But for the average person—someone who isn’t an elite athlete or involved in body-building competitions—does that line exist?
 And where does it lie?
-Ultimately, this comes down to a several factors: age, sex, activity level, and overall health.
-While experts have varying opinions, it’s reasonable to aim for no more than two grams of protein per kilogram of bodyweight.
+Ultimately, this comes down to several factors: age, sex, activity level, and overall health.
+While experts have varying opinions, it’s reasonable to aim for no more than two grams of protein per kilogram of body weight.
 So, that would be about 125 grams/day for a 140-pound person.

 Why Women Need Protein